gdm413229/swwmgz_m/README.md

 All weapons also have a quick melee attack using the Weapon State 1 button, this is optional but may help to have it bound too.

+If a weapon has no actions on either the reload or zoom buttons, it may be replaced with some special idle action, such as spinning or fiddling around with it.

+More weapons may be added in future updates, but for now these are the ones planned.

 ### Pusher (slot 1), replaces Chainsaw

 What was going to be the new melee weapon in Ultra Suite 2, but it never